Shiftas/chryslerAndroidVESSupport/README.md

 When original multimedia is replaced, VES displays stops working - they only display white screen and does not display video from any source.

+VERY EARLY ACCESS, MORE INFORMATION will be added later on.

 The aim of this project is change that.

 # Brief overview